Pine Valley Covered Bridge

-The Pine Valley Covered Bridge, also known as the Iron Hill Bridge, is an historic, American, wooden covered bridge that is located in New Britain, Pennsylvania, near Doylestown in Bucks County.
+The Pine Valley Covered Bridge, also known as the Iron Hill Bridge, is an historic, wooden covered bridge in New Britain, near Doylestown, in Bucks County, Pennsylvania, United States.

 It crosses Pine Run Creek near Peace Valley Park, and was added to the National Register of Historic Places on December 1, 1980.

 History and architectural features

 This town truss bridge, which measures 81 ft in length, was built by David Sutton in 1842 at a cost of $5553.50.
 That amount is equal to $ today.

 Posted for years with a height restriction of 11 ft 6 in, it was reposted in 2007 to 9 ft 4 in after an overheight truck passed through it and damaged the roof.
 It carries a posted weight rating of 24000 lb.

-This bridge was added to the National Register of Historic Places on December 1, 1980.